 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-ervice enter (SC): Defined in TS 23.040 [5].
+service center (SC): Defined in TS 23.040 [5].

-hort message (SM): Defined in TS 23.040 [5].
+short message (SM): Defined in TS 23.040 [5].

+Diameter application nodes: Network entities, i.e., SMSC, IP-SM-GW, SMS-Router in SMS application case, that implement the Diameter protocol to establish connection with other nodes implementing Diameter protocol.

 3.2 Symbols